diffr/diffr-c/INSTALL.md

 #### Building

 For best results:
-1. Run "mkdir build"
+1. Run "mkdir build".
-2. Run "cd build"
+2. Run "cd build".
 3. Run "cmake .." to create the Makefile.
 4. Run "make" to build.

 Optionally:
-5. Run "make install" to install the program.
+* Run "make install" to install the program.

 #### Testing

-6. Run "ctest" to run all tests.
+* Run "ctest" to run all tests.

 #### Running

-7. Run "./diffr-c" to run the program from within the build directory, or if installed, just run "diffr-c".
+* Run "./diffr-c" to run the program from within the build directory, or if installed, just run "diffr-c".